minkostaev/ShortcutsGrid/README.md

 2. name to display under the program's icon
 3. image to display (not required) - if left black it'll try to get icon from exe's path; custom image can be assign by path or base64 string

-*It has custom command, the app checks for: 'run' - it displays run dialog.*

 ### Text file types supported:

 * [csv](#csv-structure) (default choice)